onsip/sipjs.com/content/guides/make-call.md

 ### Setup and Video Elements

 First we must create the files index.html, main.js, and style.css in the same folder.
+In the index.html file we need to include the SIP.js library, which can be download here, as well as the main.js file.

 In order to make a video call, we first need a way to display the video call on your screen.
 We can use a `<video>` element for this.
 The `<video>` adds a standard way for browsers to display video over the internet without additional plugins.
 This makes `<video>` perfect for WebRTC.
 The local video stream should always be muted to prevent feedback.